Cory Kennedy (model): Career

 Her parents had known about her exposure online but had not realized the extent to which it had grown until the June issue of Nylon appeared.
-Because Kennedy had been previously treated for clinical depression, their primary concern had been her health and well-being.
-By September 2006, her celebrity life began to conflict with her home and school life.
+Their primary concern had been her health and well-being.
+By September 2006, her celebrity life began to conflict with her home and school life and Kennedy and Hunter had split due to his focus on work.
 Worrying for her education, her parents had her placed in a boarding school, a "nonpublic therapeutic placement for kids with various types of learning, behavioral and emotional problems" with limited phone and computer use, although she was free to return home on weekends.

-Career highlights
+In April 2007, Kennedy had her own column in Nylon Magazine, where she claimed to focusing on a documentary about exploring the depths of rising pop culture icons.
 In the fall of 2007, Kennedy was named the face of Urban Decay.

-September 2007, appeared on the cover of Jalouse Magazine, shot by French photographer, and video director Jean-Baptiste Mondino.
+In September 2007, appeared on the cover of Jalouse Magazine, shot by French photographer, and video director Jean-Baptiste Mondino.